 Southern Upland Way

-This takes anywhere from 12-16 days to finish, and it’s a coast-to-coast long-distance route.
+The Southern Upland Way takes anywhere from 12-16 days to finish, and it’s a coast-to-coast long-distance route.
 Since most of the road is remote and sparsely traversed it can be a pretty big challenge to finish, so we wouldn’t recommend this to inexperienced hikers.
 It starts in Portpatrick and goes all the way to Cockburnspath, and you’ll need a map and compass to navigate at times, especially if visibility is poor due to weather.
 Along the way, you can find attractions such as Rhins of Galloway, Loch Trool, St Mary’s Loch, the River Tweed, and Traquair House, Scotland’s oldest inhabited house.
 You can also see Abbotsford House, the home of writer Sir Walter Scott.

 Accommodation is very sparse in some stretches of the way, but you can take a look here if you want to find some nice B&Bs and hostels.
-This is a very challenging road, but it’s also very rewarding to take a hike through southern parts of Highlands and gaze at the Irish sea as you go.
+This is a very challenging road, but it’s also very rewarding to take a hike through southern parts of the Highlands and gaze at the Irish sea as you go.

 The Speyside Way is suitable for beginners, but you’ll need to be a little careful in slippery wet conditions.
 Accommodation options are pretty good because you’ll pass through many villages with lovely B&Bs, though it’s wise to call ahead and check whether they have any rooms left.
 They can get quite busy during certain seasons (mostly during summer), and are closed in winter.
 There are also many camping spaces if you plan to bring your own tents.